MirelesCloud/white_raven/src/pages/index.md

 whiteraveninfo:
   image: /img/image2.jpg
   text: >-
-    Raven Michelle Diaz Raven was raised in a very artistic and musical home, and from an early age developed a love for the creative process.
+    Raven was raised in a very artistic and musical home, and from an early age developed a love for the creative process.

     She sat next to her Grandfather who was a talented painter and absorbed much of his artistic process.
 During her adolescence she took several art classes